Bring You Back

 Bring You Back is the debut album by American country music artist Brett Eldredge.
-It was released on August 6, 2013 by Atlantic Nashville.
+It was released on August 6, 2013 by Atlantic Records.
 The album was originally titled One Way Ticket, and was to include Eldredge's second single "It Ain't Gotta Be Love".
 However, the album was renamed before release and "It Ain't Gotta Be Love" was scrapped from the final track listing.
-The album includes the singles "Raymond", "Don't Ya", "Beat of the Music" and "Mean to Me".
-"Don't Ya", "Beat of the Music" and "Mean to Me" reached number one on the Country Airplay chart.
+The album includes the singles "Raymond", "Don't Ya", "Beat of the Music" and "Mean to Me", the latter three of which all reached number one on the Billboard Country Airplay chart.
 The album has gained critical acclaim by music critics.

 Songs

 Brett Eldredge stated that the last song "Go On Without Me" was written in memoriam about Lindsay Nicole Walleman, the Manager of Midwest/Northeast Promotions, W.A.R.
 Team at Warner Music Nashville, after she died of cancer in 2013.
 In addition, Eldredge noted that Walleman was "'one of the people who were fighting for me to get on the radio'", and he told that "'When the label heard this song, they agreed that we were finishing the album with it.'"

+On August 17, 2023, Eldredge released the ten year edition of the album featuring a bonus track called "Adios Old Friend".